-Assets of Community Value - land or property of importance to a local community which is subject to additional protection from development including change of use.
-Voluntary and community organisations can nominate an asset to be included on the Local Authority's register of assets of community value
+Assets of Community Value - Land or property of importance to a local community which is subject to additional protection from development including change of use.
+Voluntary and community organisations can nominate an asset to be included on the Local Authority's register of assets of community value.

-Article 4 direction - A direction which withdraws automatic planning permission granted by the General Permitted Development Order.
+Article 4 Direction - A direction which withdraws automatic planning permission granted by the General Permitted Development Order.

-Authority Monitoring Report (AMR) - Part of the Local Plan.
+SC124 Authority Monitoring Report (AMR) - Part of the Local Plan.
 A report assessing progress with, and the effectiveness of, the Local Plan.
+A report produced by local planning authorities assessing progress with and the effectiveness of the Local Plan.